Sights that are worth visiting

 The locals had a hard time understanding that the guests were paying for getting up at dawn, walking early on the dewy grass or splashing in the stream, and helping with farm chores.

 In 1905, after more than 16 years of operation, the spa in Bistrica was closed.
-If Simonič had acquired the German capital, his health resort would probably have survived and Bistrica would have been a well-known climatic health resort and tourist destination today.
-On the road from Maribor to Ruše, the former Rottner house and other houses are still standing, there, by the stream, where his patients used to walk barefoot on the dewy grass and strengthen their spirit and body, there are still grassy orchards.
+If Simonič had secured German capital, his spa would likely have survived, and Bistrica would be a well-known climatic health resort and tourist destination today.
+On the way from Maribor to Ruše, the former Rottner's house and other houses still stand.
+There, by the stream, where his patients walked barefoot on the dewy grass to strengthen their spirit and body, grassy orchards still remain.

 Accessibility